 AB 2779 Stone, Mark D) Recycling: single-use plastic beverage container caps.

-The California Integrated Waste Management Act of 1989 requires every rigid plastic packaging container, sold or offered for sale in this state, to generally meet one of specified criteria.
 This bill would prohibit a retailer from selling or offering for sale a single-use plastic beverage container with a cap that is not tethered to or contiguously affixed to the beverage container.
 This Bill would curb the proliferation of plastic beverage caps which litter in-lands, contribute to marine plastic pollution, and are hazardous to wildlife.

 SB 168 Wieckowski D) Recycling: beverage containers.

 Current law requires each glass container manufacturer to use a minimum percentage of 35% of postfilled glass in the manufacturing of its glass food, drink, or beverage containers.
 This bill would require CalRecycle, on or before January 1, 2023, to establish minimum content standards also for beverage containers that are constructed of metal, glass, or plastic, or other material, or any combination thereof.
-The bill would require the department, on or before January 1, 2020, to provide to the Legislature a report on the establishment and implementation of an extended producer responsibility program to replace the current California beverage container recycling program.